runceel/Livet/README.md

 ---
 We're welcoming anyone who loves WPF and MVVM for our project.
 Don't hesitate to fork, send pull requests, and post issues.

-In addition, since Livet is developped by Japanese, there are few English documents (and none written in any other languages, of course).
+In addition, since Livet is developped by Japanese, there are few English documents (and none of any other languages, of course).
 So we're looking for contributors who translate our Japanese Documents into English.

 ##Licensing